 You can save yourself some time and money by having the following items done before we arrive to conduct your Minneapolis Truth-in-Housing inspection.

 Make sure you have a working smoke detector on each level of the home, including the basement.
-These can be cheap, battery-powered detectors which often cost $5 or less.
+These can be inexpensive, battery-powered detectors which often cost $15 or less.
 The best place to locate them is on the ceiling, just make sure you keep them at least about a foot away from any walls.
 For more information, see the video below.

 Make sure there are no electrical outlets or switches that are missing covers or have bare wires exposed.
 These wires should be protected, and the covers re-installed.

 Make sure there are no uncapped gas lines in the basement near the laundry equipment, typically this would be where a gas dryer was used in the past.